3.11. Aurora

 Aurora Service Successfully Deployed

-If you want to enable the blocking capabilities of Aurora, we suggest to enable our included responses:
+If you want to enable the blocking capabilities of Aurora, enable the included responses:

 2. Do not directly activate the responses in production environments.
 Monitor your environment for at least a month with simulated responses to verify that no false positive matches occur.

-3. In larger environments use different configurations and rulesets for different environments.
-As an example you can test changes to the configuration in a test environment, before adapting the changes for the production environment.
+3. In larger environments, use different configurations and rulesets for different environments.
+For example, test configuration changes in a test environment before applying them to the production environment.

 You can test the response functionality by entering the command